 I don’t think you can easily identify a good teacher.
 Some students respond to one person in a way they would not respond to another.
-Good teams have a variety of teachers, Students need to experience different personalities and teaching styles.
+Good teams have a variety of teaching approaches delivered by teachers who differentiated by personalist, beliefs and teaching styles.
+Students need to experience different personalities and teaching styles.
 The quirky and the boring can be equally effective in balanced teams.

-So for me great teaching occurs in the “spaces in between” In the relations we have with our students and their relations with each other and the world around them.
+So for me, great teaching occurs in the “spaces in between”.
+In the relations, we have with our students and the relations they have with each other and the world around them.
 Great teachers construct bridges to better places by creating “spaces in between” that are rich in learning opportunities.